Sharing is caring!

 Grinch Ornaments!

-I made two different sizes of Grinch ornaments.
+Last year I made two different sizes of Grinch ornaments.
 One was a large plastic ornament from the Dollar Tree and the other one was one of the flatter glass ornaments listed above.
-I used a regular green glitter in the ornament instead of an extra fine.

 If you like The Grinch ornaments, you’ll probably love my roundup of Grinch crafts and my Dollar Store Mr. Grinch decorations made out of glass bowls.

 Do you love glitter as much as I do?
 I could add it to everything!
-If you’d like to see a roundup of how to add even more glitter to Christmas go here.
+If you’d like to see a roundup of how to add even more glitter to Christmas go here and also hop on over to my easy glitter light-up snowman tutorial and free SVG by clicking here!

 If you want to learn all sorts of ways to use a Cricut, make sure to check out my Ultimate Resource guide for the Cricut ideas that you can read here.

-If you want to save this tutorial for later, simply hover over the top left of the image below and PIN It now!
+Want to save this tutorial on DIY glitter ornaments for later, simply hover over the top left of the image below and PIN It now!

 Here are printable directions if you’d like!